|

 older soldiers.
 That they were

-specially selected was shown by one, Ohn Thwin, who at the end of the three
+specially selected was shown by one, Ohn Thwin, who at the end of the three year apprenticeship

-Chief Instructor's Cup for Technical and Educational Ability.
-The Burmese lads themselves admitted that
+Cup for Technical and Educational Ability.

-this may have been due in some small way to the novelty effect, but those who
+some small way to the novelty effect, but those who knew them would not

-They appeared to all intents and purposes, a hand picked squad of
+all intents and purposes, a handpicked squad of lads.
+They were monitored very

 closely by the Burmese Embassy, who looked after their cultural needs.
 Food was supplied to them and tales abound